The science

 The clock time when your fitted circadian curve reaches its peak.
 This is your body's biological midday — when alertness, cardiovascular function, and metabolic activity are highest.

-Why it matters: Sustained shifts in acrophase (drift) are a leading indicator of mood episodes.
-Phase delays predict depression; phase advances predict mania.
+Why it matters: Sustained shifts in acrophase are a leading indicator of mood episodes.
+Phase delays are associated with depression; phase advances with mania.

 Source: Lim et al., npj Digital Medicine (2024)